TNA Impact live results: The Hardys vs. The Righteous Tables match

 — Daria Rae told Santino Marella that he was suspended indefinitely (for assaulting talent and invading the women’s locker room).
 Indi Hartwell tried to come to Marella’s defense, but when she bumped into Rae, Rae decided that was assault, and suspended her, too.

-I was pretty excited with Daria Rae showed up.
+I was pretty excited when Daria Rae showed up.
 I used to really like her in WWE.
 Now I wish she’d go away.

 Gia Miller Interviewed Ricky Sosa